Better Earth adds software provider to its portfolio

 Image courtesy of Better Earth

-Atlanta-based Better Earth, a producer of compostable food service items and packaging, says it has acquired Wausau, Wisconsin-based Betterbin, which it describes as a software as a service (SaaS) platform “that optimizes recycling and composting education for consumers, retailers and businesses.”
+Better Earth, an Atlanta-based producer of compostable food service items and packaging, has acquired Wausau, Wisconsin-based Betterbin, a software as a service (SaaS) platform that optimizes recycling and composting education for consumers, retailers and businesses.

 Better Earth says the acquisition bolsters its “mission to create a regenerative circular economy by providing seamless, tech-driven solutions that divert food packaging waste from landfills, improve compliance with solid waste regulations and meet local sustainability goals.”